 National Unemployment Insurance

-The Government, along with a wide range of stakeholders, will consider the main issues in implementing an Unemployment Insurance Plan for Bermuda including issues such as eligibility, contributions, benefit amounts, duration of benefits, funding, administration, staffing, and legal matters.
-The goal is to develop an Unemployment Insurance Scheme so that critical social protection is provided to support displaced workers and their families, allowing them to receive a basic income in their time of need.
+The Government, and a wide range of stakeholders will consider the main issues in implementing an Unemployment Insurance Plan for Bermuda, including eligibility, contributions, benefit amounts, duration of benefits, funding, administration, staffing, and legal matters.
+The goal is to develop an Unemployment Insurance Scheme to provide critical social protection to support displaced workers and their families, allowing them to receive a basic income in their time of need.

 Implement Minimum and Living Wages